Legends-of-the-Golden-Age/LotGA/player_characters/Double_Time.md

 When Ben woke from the coma, everything around him seemed to have slowed down.
 He eventually learned that the world was normal; HE had sped up.
 Well then, he would use his newfound powers for America!
 And also be the best lab assistant in the world to atone for his great failure.
 He still doesn’t know what group was behind the attack on Dr. Reed’s experiment.

 ## Powers
+- Compressed-Air Punch*
+- Punching Groups*
+- Quick Healing
-Super Speed*, Running Up Walls and Over Water*, Compressed-Air Punch*, Throwing Mud*, Punching Groups*, Quick Healing
+- Running Up Walls and Over Water*
+- Super Speed*
+- Throwing Mud*

 <sub><sup> * Known to the general public</sup></sub>